journal-club/wiki-data/abc.md

 # Why Deductions?
 The SUC already receives funding from us in a lot of ways, some direct and other indirect.
 Firstly, the institute (ie administration) deposits around Rs.
 7.5L [every year into the Student Union account for the SU to spend.
 On top of that, all of us pay a yearly fee of Rs.
 450, the Student Union Fund, which also goes to the SU account.
 All this money goes into a common pool which is ideally supposed to be used for year-round events, and overall development of the campus.
 Yet, we see a disproportionate amount of it being spent for our fests.

 And this isn’t all.
 T-Shirt sales generate significant revenue for the fests.
 Last Atmos, Rs.
 1.3L revenue was made on T-Shirt sales.
 Over last year, around Rs.
-6.46L was earned through T-Shirt sales for the fests - a majority of which are bought by us, BITSians.<sup>3</sup> Another source of revenue for the SU during fests is food stalls - the SU gets a cut for every purchase made in the food stalls that are set up for fests.
+6.46L was earned through T-Shirt sales for the fests - a majority of which are bought by us, BITSians.<sup>3</sup>

+Another source of revenue for the SU during fests is food stalls - the SU gets a cut for every purchase made in the food stalls that are set up for fests.
 A sizeable percentage of sales come from BITSians - especially from last year.
 BITSians generally don’t pay for food in fests with cash - they pay them using the SmartCampus app.
 The SmartCampus app lets you pay for stuff from your Other Advances account - just like how deductions for TShirts work, making it easy for BITSians to spend more even when you’re broke.

 Last but definitely not the least - the pro-shows.
 Even *after* deductions, all the proshows aren’t open to BITSians for free.
 Typically, one or two proshows (generally the Stand-up performance in the auditorium) are ticketed, and even BITSians need to buy a ticket (albeit at a slightly discounted rate).

 We already contribute to fests in more ways than one.
-And we do it voluntarily. **Why do we need mandatory deductions for EVERYONE when people are ready to contribute and are contributing towards fests in other ways?**
+And we do it voluntarily.

+**Why do we need mandatory deductions for EVERYONE when people are ready to contribute and are contributing?**

 # What Happens Next?